RenatoFarruggio/ScreenTextReader/README.md

 Required on the machine:

 - Windows 10/11.
+- **Hardware:** 4 GB RAM minimum (8 GB recommended when a game runs at the same time).
+A modern dual-core x64 CPU is enough for OCR and TTS on CPU; no GPU is required.
+Allow ~500 MB disk space for Python dependencies and the Piper voice model.
 - Python 3.12, managed by `uv` for this project.
 - `uv` installed.
 - Windows OCR language `de-DE` installed.